 Skip to main content

 Conversions are healthcare marketers’ lifeblood.
-After all, most of the effort you spend on audience outreach and engagement, apart from simple brand awareness and public-service campaigns, comes with the ultimate goal of getting those audience members to become patients of your organization.
+After all, most of the effort you spend on audience outreach and engagement, apart from simple brand awareness and public-service campaigns, comes with the ultimate goal of getting those audience members to become patients, members or consumers of your healthcare organization (HCO).
+That means you need a plan behind each piece of digital content you create that drives the audience to convert.
+We know the secrets of strong conversion-centered content.
+And we’re going to share them with you.

-1. Use Personas and Journey Mapping
+1. Use personas and journey mapping

 However, generalizations like these can often set you up to miss the mark on whom you should be writing toward.
 Maybe you should actually be writing for a family matriarch who influences her family’s healthcare decisions.
 Perhaps the real consumers of your content on topics for older adults are younger caregivers, who often are more likely to be searching for that content online.

 That’s why we recommend creating personas and undertaking a journey-mapping process for your users.
-Both of these processes involve sampling real patients and gaining insights into their needs, hopes, fears, and concerns regarding healthcare.
+Both of these processes involve sampling real patients and gaining insights into their needs, hopes, fears and concerns regarding healthcare.

-When you craft content that’s aimed toward a specific, well-researched persona, you know you’re targeting consumers who are likely to find your information relevant to their lives.
+When you craft conversion-centered content that’s aimed toward a specific, well-researched persona, you know you’re targeting consumers who are likely to find your information relevant to their lives.
 This has two key benefits:

 • You’re not wasting time and resources creating content that is, at best, unlikely to resonate with these consumers and, at worst, could actively sour them on your organization